LITUATUI/M3UPT/README.md

 ## 📓 Notes

 - RTP channels don't open in some players.
-For now use Sparkle TV.
+For now use Sparkle TV or TiviMate.
 - Some channels only work with Portuguese IP, you need to use a [VPN](https://m3upt.com/vpn) if you live outside Portugal.
 - Some streams only work in Kodi with YouTube addon installed.